 - Do NOT mount the dish on any type of composite paneling, such as fiber board, particle board, or strand board.

-- Do NOT mount the dish under an eave or overhang that may block or partially shadow the dish.
+- Do NOT mount the dish under an eave or overhang that may block or partially shadow the Satellite Dish.

 - Locate the center of a stud where you want to mount the mast foot.
 Make sure you locate and secure the mounting foot to the center of a wall stud.
-Do not mount the dish near the edge of a stud.
+Do not mount the Satellite Dish near the edge of a stud.

 - Hold the mounting foot in a position so the center line is centered on a stud or solid wood surface.

 - If you are mounting on a sloped or vertical surface, use a level to verify that the center line is perfectly vertical.

 - Use a pencil to mark the two center holes and the four outside corner holes of the mounting foot.

 - Remove the mounting foot and drill two 3/16″ holes in the two center hole locations and four 3/16″ holes in the four outside corner locations.

 - Use a wrench to loosen the nuts on the mounting foot so that you can rotate the mast to access both of the center mounting holes.